thomasgazzoni/ng2-platform/README.md

 npm install ng2-platform
 ```

-For Ionic 2, for each feature you will use in your project you must add the correspondent cordova plugin.
+For Ionic 2, for each feature you will use in your project, you must add the correspondent cordova plugin.
 ```sh
 ionic plugin add phonegap-plugin-push --variable SENDER_ID="1234567890" ionic plugin add phonegap-plugin-barcodescanne